aroberge/reeborg/api_docs/hand_written/editors.md

 This editor can contain code (in the same language as the code in the main editor) that is to be run together with the user's program.

-Before a program (entered in the Python Code editor) is run, it is concatenated with the code found in the **Pre** editor, followed by the code found in the **Post** editor.
+Before a program (entered in the main editor) is run, it is concatenated with the code found in the **Pre** editor, followed by the code found in the **Post** editor.
 [_For Python, there is additional processing of the code done so that lines